yuanh1993/comp9321/README.md

 ## 3. Fill database
 In order to present better performance to user experience, our sturcture intended to stored processed data into database.
 So you may always want to fill prepared data into database before interact with front-end UI.
 ![alt text](document/image/api.png "api_doc")
-This figure shows all APIs that this service have.
+This figure shows all APIs that this service have.<br />